Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 - Best practices:
     - Aqua Cloud Native Security Maturity Model;
     - [Secrets Management Maturity Model](https://blog.gitguardian.com/a-maturity-model-for-secrets-management/).
-- Our experience, as well as that of our clients.
+- Our experience and that of our clients.

 ## Contact Us

-If you use our framework for commercial purposes, in developing local or governmental regulations, for marketing or other public purposes, or if you present it in articles or at conferences — please let us know (for example, via chat or email).
+If you use DAF for commercial purposes, when developing local or governmental regulations, for marketing or other public purposes, or when presenting it in articles or at conferences, please let us know (for example, via chat or email).

 - [Telegram: DevSecOps_Assessment_Framework](https://t.me/DevSecOps_Assessment_Framework)
 - [Mail: daf@jet.su](mailto:daf@jet.su)

-This information helps us understand the reach and usefulness of our framework.
+This information helps us understand the reach and usefulness of the framework.